quiltdata/quilt/README.md

 into immutable datasets--reusable, trusted building blocks that are easy to version, test, share and catalog.
-Working with datasets in Quilt speeds up model creation, accelerates experimentation, reduces downtime and increase the productivity of data science teams.
+Working with datasets in Quilt speeds up model creation, accelerates experimentation, reduces downtime, and increases the productivity of data science teams.

 ## Collaborate in S3